Shawshank redemption character analysis

 exercise yard a handful at a time…

-The metaphor on everlasting processes indeed correlates with the image of Andy Dufresne.
-He has no chance to transform his life in a snap of a finger the same way the earth’s formations may not be rocked before long.
-This notwithstanding, Andy has a juice to put efforts and patience for years to come, reshaping himself and the outside world.
-In wider means, ditching a hole in the wall for nineteen years in a row fits perfectly in this metaphor for life: a marathon rather than s sprint.
-LIFE IS JOURNEY.
-In some sort, the combination of perseverance and active actions differs Andy from the major part of the Shawshank inmates, who conventionally live a day-to-day existence and leave behind anything that takes time and effort to put into.
-Andy expands energy from day to day in the course of years and even decades.
+The metaphor of everlasting processes indeed correlates with the image of Andy Dufresne.
+He has no chance to transform his life in the snap of a finger, the same way the earth’s formations may not be rocked before long.
+This notwithstanding, Andy has the juice to put effort and patience into it for years to come, reshaping himself and the outside world.
+In a wider sense, ditching a hole in the wall for nineteen years in a row fits perfectly in this metaphor for life: a marathon rather than a sprint.
+LIFE IS A JOURNEY.
+In some way, the combination of perseverance and active actions sets Andy apart from the majority of the Shawshank inmates, who conventionally live a day-to-day existence and leave behind anything that takes time and effort to put into.
+Andy expands energy from day to day over the years and even decades.

 Ellis Boyd Redding (Morgan Freeman) and Andy Dufresne (Tim Robbins)